ZhangZhenmiao/METAMVGL/README.md

 ### Initial binning

 We accept any initial binning tools.
-To convert the binning result to the input format of METAMVGL, we suggest to use [prepResult.py](https://github.com/Vini2/GraphBin/tree/master/support):
+To convert the binning result to the input format of METAMVGL, we modified [prepResult.py](https://github.com/Vini2/GraphBin/tree/master/support):
 ```
 python prepResult.py --binned /path/to/folder_with_binning_result --assembler assembler_type_(SPAdes/MEGAIHT) --output /path/to/output_folder
 ```